PierreLC/Real_time_GPIO_driver/README.md

 applications, seamlessly integrated into the GNU/Linux environment."
 (source: www.xenomai.org).
 The Real Time Driver Model (RTDM) is Xenomai interface for real time device drivers.
-This module aims to demonstrate how to use RTDM with GPIO.
+This module aims to demonstrate how to use RTDM for GPIOs.
 It is tested on a ARM developement platform embedding a minimal Linux-Xenomai system.
 A RS-232 to USB cable allows to controle the board from the development computer.
 The module is build using a cross-toolchaine created with Buildroot.